Erich von Hornbostel

-Erich Moritz von Hornbostel (25 February 1877 – 28 November 1935) was an Austrian ethnomusicologist and scholar of music.
+Erich Moritz von Hornbostel (25 February 1877 – 28 November 1935) was an Austrian ethnomusicologist, comparative musicologist, and scholar of music.
 He is remembered for his pioneering work in the field of ethnomusicology, and for the Sachs–Hornbostel system of musical instrument classification which he co-authored with Curt Sachs.
+He is also known as the father of the "Berlin School of Ethnomusicology" in conjunction with Carl Stumpf.

 Life

 Hornbostel was born in Vienna into a musical family.
 The House of Hornbostel is a Saxon nobility.
 He studied the piano, harmony and counterpoint as a child, but his PhD at the University of Vienna was in chemistry.
 He moved to Berlin, where he fell under the influence of Carl Stumpf and worked with him on musical psychology and psychoacoustics.
 He was Stumpf's assistant at the Berlin Psychological Institute, and when the archives of the Institute were used as the basis for the Berliner Phonogramm-Archiv, he became its first director in 1905.
+Hornbostel referred to Stumf as the Altmeister as well as a fatherly friend to him.
 It was during his time there that he worked with Curt Sachs to produce the Sachs–Hornbostel system of musical instrument classification (published 1914).

+In his work, he was described by fellow musicologist Jaap Kunst as aloof and someone who "did not concern himself with others."
+Starting in 1923, he started teaching at the Berlin Psychological Institute where he taught classes covering the topics of music psychology, comparative musicology, and music ethnology.
+From the result of his teaching, there were two students who earned their doctorates under him in comparative musicology, Mieczyslaw Kolinski and Frtiz Bose.

 In 1933, he was sacked from all his posts by the Nazi Party because his mother was a Jew.
 He moved first to Switzerland, then the United States, and finally to Cambridge in England, where he worked on an archive of non-European folk music recordings.
-He died there in 1935.
+He died there in 1935 leaving behind a legacy as a key figure in ushering the next wave of comparative musicologists through his contributions in the Berlin Phonogramm-Archiv.